XueFuzhao/OpenMoE/README.md

 We use a high ratio of coding data to improve reasoning ability.

 ### Tokenizer
-[umt5 Tokenizer](https://arxiv.org/abs/2304.09151), which can be downloaded on [Huggingface](https://huggingface.co/google/umt5-small/tree/main) or [Google Cloud](https://github.com/google-research/t5x/blob/main/docs/models.md#umt5-checkpoints)
-We use the umT5 tokenizer to support multi-lingual continue learning in the future.
+We use the [umt5 Tokenizer](https://arxiv.org/abs/2304.09151) to support multi-lingual continue learning in the future, which can be downloaded on [Huggingface](https://huggingface.co/google/umt5-small/tree/main) or [Google Cloud](https://github.com/google-research/t5x/blob/main/docs/models.md#umt5-checkpoints).

 ### Model Architecture
 OpenMoE is based on [ST-MoE](https://arxiv.org/abs/2202.08906).
 The detailed implementation can be found in Fuzhao's [T5x](https://github.com/XueFuzhao/t5x) and [Flaxformer](https://github.com/XueFuzhao/flaxformer) repo.